rcazzara/seldovia/_people/Hern_Frank_Lyn.md

 author was Bill Brant and the feature race noted was the Seafair Trophy at the inaugural Seafair Sports Car Races held on Saturday August 8, 1953 at Paine Air Force Base in Everett, Washington.
-Not only was the assortment of cars "strange," this was a race weekend that almost didn’t happen.
+Not only was the assortment of cars "strange," this was a race weekend that almost didnâ€™t happen.
 Apparently the

 Seafair Committee did not initially understand the level of interest in sports car racing at this time.
-However, with considerable prodding from the Northwestern Region of the SCCA, the Puget Sound Sports Car Club, the Air Force and the Seafair Celebration, the race was not only approved, but was scheduled in conjunction with the following day’s unlimited hydroplane "Gold Cup" race on Lake Washington.
+However, with considerable prodding from the Northwestern Region of the SCCA, the Puget Sound Sports Car Club, the Air Force and the Seafair Celebration, the race was not only approved, but was scheduled in conjunction with the following dayâ€™s unlimited hydroplane "Gold Cup" race on Lake Washington.
 It turned out that the sports car guys were right as spectators arrived in droves...25,000 of them\!